ot.unbalanced

 Parameters:

-• b (array-like (dim_b,)) – Unnormalized histogram of dimension dim_b
+• b (array-like (dim_b,)) – Unnormalized histogram of dimension dim_b If b is an empty list or array ([]), then b is set to uniform distribution.

 • M (array-like (dim_a, dim_b)) – loss matrix

-• reg_m (float or indexable object of length 1 or 2) – Marginal relaxation term >= 0, but cannot be infinity.
-If reg_m is a scalar or an indexable object of length 1, then the same reg_m is applied to both marginal relaxations.
-If reg_m is an array, it must have the same backend as input arrays (a, b, M).
+• reg_m (float or indexable object of length 1 or 2) – Marginal relaxation term: nonnegative but cannot be infinity.
+If \(\mathrm{reg_{m}}\) is a scalar or an indexable object of length 1, then the same \(\mathrm{reg_{m}}\) is applied to both marginal relaxations.
+If \(\mathrm{reg_{m}}\) is an array, it must have the same backend as input arrays (a, b, M).

 • reg (float, optional (default = 0)) – Entropy regularization term >= 0.
 By default, solve the unregularized problem

 • c (array-like (dim_a, dim_b), optional (default = None)) – Reference measure for the regularization.
-If None, then use mathbf{c} = mathbf{a} mathbf{b}^T.
+If None, then use \(\mathbf{c} = mathbf{a} mathbf{b}^T\).

 • G0 (array-like (dim_a, dim_b)) – Initialization of the transport matrix